jhahspu/roman-numerals/README.md

-# roman-numerals
+# roman and arabic numerals converter
 Simple conversion tool.
+####
-Thanks to my neighbour for waking me up at 1am.. so I put on a movie, hoping that I'll fall asleep and saw the MCMLX logo(or whatever it means), and because I always forget how to read beyond 39, I made this tool.. :D
+*Thanks to my neighbour for waking me up at 1am.. making me do something useful with my life :D *
+####
-As for rules: work only with basic info from wiki and NO picking at other solutions.
+Rules: work only with basic info from wiki and NO picking at other solutions.
+####
 ToDo:
 - [x] Arabic -> Roman
+simple, because each letter of the value and it's position is unique
-- [ ] Roman -> Arabic
+- [x] Roman -> Arabic
+tougher..

 ### https://jhahspu.github.io/roman-numerals/